AzureIoTGBB/mxchip-to-iot-edge/modules/module3.md

 <<your cert string here>>

 ```
 where \<your cert string here> is the cert string array we just created.
+This line creates a string array variable that contains our root CA certificate (from which the edge TLS server cert is signed).

 Scroll down to the 'setup()' method and just after this line of code